KMORaza/Transformer_Design_Tool/README.md

 ---

-## Magnetic Flux Density Visualization in Transformer Design Tool
+## ⑤ Magnetic Flux Density Visualization

 The module, implemented in `MagneticFluxDensity.py` and supported by `transformer.py` and `plot.py`, visualizes the magnetic flux density waveforms for primary and secondary windings over time.